swoopfx/rpm/README.md

 ## Introduction

-This is a skeleton application using the Laminas MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with Laminas MVC.
+This app  includes basic authentication, Authorization,  wallet, Generic module It is a library for other laminas project

 ## Installation using Composer